-Regular and punctual attendance is important to ensure children fulfil their educational potential.
+Regular and punctual attendance is important to ensure children fulfil their educational potential, it is also a legal requirement when a child is registered at a school.

 When looking into the reasons why <child's name> has been absent from school, most of their absence has been due to illness and/or medical reasons.